theinvoicingcompany/econnect-psb-php/README.md

 ## Read more

-If you want to know more about Peppol e-invoicing or other procurement network the go to the [`Procurement Service Bus introduction page`][5].
+If you want to know more about Peppol e-procurement or other procurement network the go to the [`Procurement Service Bus introduction page`][5].

 [0]: https://getcomposer.org/
 [1]: ./Example.php